-Even bigger than a Durian, it is not unusual to see a 30kg JackFruit.
+Even larger than a Durian, seeing a 30kg JackFruit is not unusual.
 It is the largest fruit to grow on a tree.
-Jackfruit is made up of hundreds of flowers that are fused together and you eat the “fleshy petals” that surround the seed (which is the actual fruit.)
+Jackfruit is made up of hundreds of fused flowers, and you eat the “fleshy petals” surrounding the seed (which is the actual fruit.)
 It tastes better than it smells, mango/peachy/pearlike.
 The texture is a little stringy and quite soft when it is overripe.
-Personally I don’t like it too much.
+Personally, I don’t like it too much.

 Longan ลำไย (lamyai)

 Brought into Thailand by Chinese immigrants hundreds of years ago, Longan was first planted in Bangkok and then in the North.
-It is in the North that the fruit has flourished and become one of Thailand’s largest export fruits.
+The fruit has flourished in the North and become one of Thailand’s most significant export fruits.
 The most famous species is the pink longan produced in Chiang Mai.
-Its flesh is pinkish and thick and sweet, larger than a grape but smaller than a plum.
+Its flesh is pinkish, thick, and sweet, larger than a grape but smaller than a plum.
 The longan or “dragon eyes” is so named because of the fruit’s resemblance to an eyeball when it is shelled.
-When you start to eat this fruit it is hard to stop because they are so delicious.
-Luckily a bunch is very cheap to buy.
+When you start to eat this fruit, it is hard to stop because they are so delicious.
+Luckily, a bunch is very cheap to buy.

 Mangosteen มังคุค (mongkhut)

-Mangosteen is delicious and has a limited season so if you see them I suggest you snap them up.
-The flesh is incredibly sweet and juicy but don’t eat the seed inside each segment as it is bitter.
-You’ll need a knife to get in through the purple skin and then just segment it like an orange.
+Mangosteen is delicious and has a limited season, so if you see them, I suggest you snap them up.
+The flesh is lovely and juicy, but don’t eat the seed inside each segment, as it is bitter.
+You’ll need a knife to get in through the purple skin and then segment it like an orange.
 The fragrant, fleshy fruit is both sweet and tangy.

 Rambutan เงาะ (ngo)

 In bright spikey red with a greenish tinge, the Rambutan is beautiful.
-You buy them by the kilo and they are a bit smaller than an apricot.
-A Rambutan’s taste is sweet, and juicy.
-Breaking open the skin reveals a firm whitish fruit containing a seed.
-You can use a knife or your teeth to get in as the spikes are not sharp in any way.
+You buy them by the kilo, which is a bit smaller than an apricot.
+A Rambutan’s taste is sweet and juicy.
+Breaking open the skin reveals a firm, whitish fruit containing a seed.
+You can use a knife or your teeth to get in, as the spikes are not sharp in any way.